Prelf1992/mlops-template-repository/README.md

 * Commit 424: Build: Fix bug in dependencies for better readability. at 2025-12-26 13:41:48
 * Commit 425: Build: Fix bug in API to resolve issue. at 2025-12-26 15:58:32
 * Commit 426: Perf: Add tests for API to align with standards. at 2025-12-29 09:37:57
+* Commit 427: Fix: Optimize performance of dependencies for better maintainability. at 2025-12-29 10:10:22